Ebira people

-After decades of campaign, intellectual brainstorming and organized symposia/conferences, the people of Egbira from various enclaves have secured the official gazette of a common name spelt as “Egbira” for the ethnic group.

-Ibrahim Ohida, national secretary of Ohiku-Egbira Descendants Union (OEDU), in a statement, announced the development.
+After decades of campaign, intellectual brainstorming and organized symposia/conferences, the people of Ebira from various enclaves finally secured an official spelling of the name "Ebira" for the ethnic group, as published in the Federal Republic of Nigeria Official Gazette on July 14, 2022.
+They had been previously called Igbira, Ebirra, Egbirra, Ibira, Ibirra and Egbira.
+Ibrahim Ohida, national secretary of Ohiku-Ebira Descendants Union (OEDU), announced the development in a statement:

-Egbira is an ethnic group indigenous to some parts of Kogi, Nasarawa, Edo, and the federal capital territory (FCT).

-They have been variously called Ebira, Igbira, Ebirra, Egbirra, Ibira, Ibirra and Egbira in the past.

-According to OEDU, the official gazette of the common name — Egbira — is contained in the Federal Republic of Nigeria Official Gazette No. 127, volume 109, dated July 14, 2022.
+“The Ohiku-Ebira Descendants Union (OEDU), wishes to formally inform members of the Ebira Nation that the Union has secured an official gazette of the agreed common name EBIRA spelt E-B-I-R-A for people of the Ebira Nation comprising Ebira Opete, Ebira Miyakan and Ebira Etuno (Igarra) … This is in recognition of our common ancestry and expressed desire to be so recognised for reasons of unity, numerical strength and enhanced political relevance among the comity of ethnic nationalities in Nigeria.”

 The group said the adoption of the common name was made based on the agreements reached during consultations with traditional fathers and stakeholders at Okene and Koton Karfe conventions in 2010 and 2021, respectively.

-“The Ohiku-Egbira Descendants Union (OEDU), wishes to formally inform members of the Egbira Nation that the Union has secured an official gazette of the agreed common name EGBIRA spelt E-G-B-I-R-A for people of the Egbira Nation comprising Egbira Opete, Egbira Miyakan and Egbira Etuno (Igarra),” the statement reads.

-“This is contained in the Federal Republic of Nigeria Official Gazette No. 127, Volume 109 dated 14th July, 2022.

-“As you are aware, this adoption of the common name EGBIRA is done in line with our agreement following consultation with our Royal Fathers, stakeholders from the three zones and resolutions at the Okene and Koton Karfe Conventions in 2010 and 2021, respectively.

-“This is in recognition of our common ancestry and expressed desire to be so recognised for reasons of unity, numerical strength and enhanced political relevance among the comity of ethnic nationalities in Nigeria.

-“This milestone of officially gazetting our name as EGBIRA, has been twenty years coming.
-Congratulations to all of us.
-We need to now rededicate ourselves and all work together for the full application of this name in all our official dealings.”

 Geography

-In recent history, Ebira people inhabit a territory south-west of the confluence of the Niger and Benue Rivers though some Ebira communioties also reside on the north-east of the confluence, the territory surrounding the confluence is an ethnically diverse area with diffused cultural symbols.
-Ebiraland is north of Etsako, east of Kabba and west of Igalaland, it is dominated by deciduous woodland and rocky hills of an open Savannah vegetation.
+In recent history, Ebira people inhabit a territory south-west of the confluence of the Niger and Benue Rivers though some Ebira communities also reside on the north-east of the confluence, the territory surrounding the confluence is an ethnically diverse area with diffused cultural symbols.
+Ebiraland is north of Etsako, east of Yorubaland and west of Igalaland.
+It is dominated by deciduous woodland and rocky hills of an open Savannah vegetation.

 The major local government areas are Adavi, Ajaokuta, Koton-Karfi, Okehi and Okene.
-Since the advent of colonialism, many Ebiras have moved southwards due to search for arable farming spaces and working as migrant farmers.
+Since the advent of colonialism, many Ebiras have moved southwards in search of arable farming spaces and due to working as migrant farmers.